 If you’re considering a virtual doctor visit, you probably have some questions about health insurance and telemedicine.
 Here’s what you need to know.

 Most major insurance companies and Medicare pay for treatments for vein conditions.
 Whether your insurance covers telemedicine appointments may depend on your policy and your state of residence.
 Medicare and Medicaid may cover telemedicine appointments only if they meet certain limitations.

-If you’re wondering about coverage or how online doctor insurance works, we’re happy to help.
+If you’re wondering how insurance coverage for telemedicine works, we’re happy to help.
 When you schedule an appointment with us, we will work with you to determine what type of insurance, Medicare or Medicaid coverage you may have.
 We can also inform you of what to expect in terms of copayments or coinsurance fees.